LucasHazardous/mAIn_world/README.md

 After clearing a stage from enemies touch the right border to move to the next stage. <br />

-Run the main.py file with Python (version 3) to start the game.

 ---

 ## Art